saf59/rtest/self/self.md

 3. **Thinking**: I can engage in conversations, provide explanations, and even help with brainstorming and idea generation.

 So, which task would you like me to help with first?

 Time elapsed: 35.5413018s

+---

+## 8 (+++) **llava-llama3:latest**
+Sure, I can assist you with any of those tasks.
+What would you like me to help you understand or work with?

+Time elapsed: 68.3662942s

+---

+## 9 (-+-) functiongemma
+Is ve fast!

+I would be happy to assist with any of the tasks you're interested in.
+Please describe the image or task you need assistance with.

+Time elapsed: 2.6590986s